aws/karpenter-provider-aws/website/content/en/v0.10.1/getting-started/migrating-from-cas/_index.md

 ## Update aws-auth ConfigMap

-We need to allow nodes that are using the node IAM role we just created to join the cluter.
+We need to allow nodes that are using the node IAM role we just created to join the cluster.
 To do that we have to modify the `aws-auth` ConfigMap in the cluster.

 {{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step08-edit-aws-auth.sh" language="bash" %}}